Skip to main content

 • Muscle gain:

-Water, sparkling water, black coffee, unsweetened tea, and plain electrolytes without calories.
+Water, sparkling water, black coffee, unsweetened tea, plain electrolytes without calories.

 • Usually breaks the fast: